 Shaunté Gates

 Shaunté Gates (b.
 1979) lives and works in Washington, D.C.
-He studied at Duke Ellington School of the Arts and Bowie State University.
-Early in his career, Gates trained in oil painting and portraiture where his subsequent experience as a television motion graphics editor caused a profound shift in his artistic practice.
-His recent work employs a multidisciplinary approach, layering photography, painting, and video to create dreamlike landscapes that explore labyrinthine social constructs and the physical sites that house and perpetuate them.
-Echoing the aesthetics of paper theater, his compositions unfold like intricate stage sets, where layered imagery and shifting perspectives evoke a sense of constructed reality and theatrical illusion.
-Gates was a participating artist in the Smithsonian Institution’s “Men of Change” four-year traveling exhibition spanning ten museums, including the International African American Museum in Charleston, SC, California African American Museum, Cincinnati Underground Railroad Museum and Washington State History Museum (2019-23).
-He has been awarded the Louis Comfort Tiffany Biennial Grant (2022) and residencies with The Nicholson Project (2023), The Kennedy Center (2019) and Washington Project for the Arts (2018; 2017).
-Gates has work in esteemed private collections and institutions such as the Studio Museum in Harlem and Munson, Utica, NY.
-He has completed many public art commissions including Transcending, a painting commemorating the 140th anniversary of Howard University School of Law.
+He attended the Duke Ellington School of the Arts and Bowie State University.
+Early in his career, Gates trained in oil painting and portraiture, where his subsequent experience as a television motion graphics editor led to a profound shift in his artistic practice.
+His recent work takes a multidisciplinary approach, layering photography, painting, and video to create dreamlike landscapes that explore labyrinthine social constructs and the physical places that house and perpetuate them.
+Drawing on the aesthetics of paper theater, his compositions unfold like intricate stage sets, where layered imagery and shifting perspectives evoke a sense of constructed reality and theatrical illusion.